First known Black person in Chatham was a slave

 McCorkindale said the hope is that, should the motion for municipal support pass, Chatham-Kent will add its voice in support of the national day of recognition and encourage local MPs to vote in favour of motion M-36.

-Mixed in with Chatham-Kent’s racist past there is also the anti-slavery movement that exits.
-McCorkindale said given the history of abolitionism she hopes the municipal motion is going to be seen as even more significant on the national stage.
+Mixed in with Chatham-Kent’s racist past there is also the anti-slavery movement that exists, McCorkindale said.
+Given the history of abolitionism she hopes the municipal motion is going to be seen as even more significant on the national stage.